Sustainable rice

 Results

-Open-air schools for learning technological innovations
+Open-air schools for learning agricultural innovations

 • 584 is the number of Farmer Field Schools (FFS) installed between 2019 and 2020, enrolling 17,056 participants.
 Through these FFS, we have disseminated the use of sustainable agricultural practices (SRP Standards), promoted local production of organic fertiliser and introduced two innovative technologies: the ISFM and SRI.
+By the end of the first phase of the project a total of 15,798 rice farmers adopted at least one innovation promoted through the Sustainable Rice Platform (SRP)

 Increased yields